n1j0/friendsquest-api/README.md

 Hot reloading of the Node.js app is always turned on for `npm run start`.

+Keep in mind to use ".js" for file extension.
+If you omit the extension, the application won't work because Typescript is used.

 ### Running with node in docker

 ```bash